morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Amazon - 49 USD [NETGEAR Nighthawk WiFi 6 USB 3.0 Adapter (A7500) – AX1800 Dual-Band Wireless](https://www.amazon.com/NETGEAR-Nighthawk-WiFi-Adapter-A7500/dp/B0CT66KSW7)

-Important: The Netgear A7500 uses a device ID (VID/PID) that is scheduled to go into Linux kernel 6.18.
-This adapter may not be plug and play on earlier kernels (5.18 - 6.17).
-There is a method for users that want the adapter to work with kernels (5.18 - 6.17) that do not have the VID/PID included yet:
+Important: The Netgear A75000 uses a device ID (VID/PID) that is scheduled to go into Linux kernel 6.18.
+(Edit: The patch that added the VID/PID to kernel 6.18 went in as expected and backported versions of the patch were applied to kernels 6.17, 6.12 and 6.6 on 10-17-2025.)
+If you are using kernel 6.1 or later and this adapter is not plug and play, there is a way to tell your Linux system about the device ID (VID/PID):

 Hotplug automation using udev